Copyright and Course Reserves

 - If the instructor has made a reasonable attempt to identify the copyright owner(s) in order to obtain permission, but is unable to do so, s/he should consult with library staff to determine whether the material is eligible for use in course reserve.
 Library staff may ask for proof that attempts to locate the copyright owner(s) have been unsuccessful.

-- The University of Connecticut Libraries implements course reserve in support of its nonprofit educational purposes.
+- The UConn Library implements course reserve in support of its nonprofit educational purposes.

 Second factor: The nature of the work to be used.